zblsv/winmess/README.md

 Mod5 2 :ExecCommand $HOME/bin/winmess-place R0
 Mod5 9 :ExecCommand $HOME/bin/winmess-place W
 ```
-Don't forget to add $HOME/bin if you install to the home.
+Don't forget to add $HOME/bin or ~/bin if you install to the Home (or ~/.local/bin if you install there).

 ## Roadmap